LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 of static textual data, put the data into a resource file in a variation of the Fake Advise Lab.

-Weekly reports (due in Blackboard each Tuesday)
+Weekly reports
 ------------------------------------------------

+Reports are due from the report writer each Tuesday.

 A sample form to fill out on the computer is in the skeleton project :file:`Weekly-Report.rtf`.
 Table cells expand.
 It is easy